pachyderm/pachyderm/doc/pipeline_spec.md

       "repo": {
         "name": "my-input"
       },
-      "reduce": true
+      "strategy": "map"
     }
   ]
 }
 ```

 This pipeline runs when the repo `my-input` gets a new commit.
 The pipeline will spawn 4 parallel jobs, each of which runs the command `my-binary` in the Docker image `my-imge`, with `arg1` and `arg2` as arguments to the command and `my-std-input` as the standard input.
-Each job will get a unique set of files as input because `reduce` is set to true.
+Each job will get a part of the new commit as input because `strategy` is set to `map`.